scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Death

 Scar the creature with death magic.
 The target makes a Stamina save against your spellcasting roll.
-On fail they take 2 wounds and a wound die in damage, adding a wound die for every crit rolled.
+On fail they take 2 wounds and a wound die in damage, adding a wound die for every critical rolled.
 On success they take half damage, rounding down.
 If this deals at least 3 wounds the target gains a random Lesser Wound, or a random Greater Wound if it deals 5 or more.

 Add a wound die for every level above 3rd.